 Therapies used to treat endometriosis include:

 - Hormonal contraceptives.
 Birth control pills, patches and vaginal rings help control the hormones responsible for the buildup of endometrial tissue each month.
-Most women have lighter and shorter menstrual flow when they're using a hormonal contraceptive.
-Using hormonal contraceptives — especially continuous cycle regimens — may reduce or eliminate pain for some women.
+Many have lighter and shorter menstrual flow when they're using a hormonal contraceptive.
+Using hormonal contraceptives — especially continuous-cycle regimens — may reduce or eliminate pain in some cases.

 - Progestin therapy.
-A variety of progestin therapies, including an intrauterine device (Mirena), contraceptive implant, contraceptive injection (Depo-Provera) or progestin pills, can halt menstrual periods and the growth of endometrial implants, which may relieve endometriosis signs and symptoms.
+A variety of progestin therapies, including an intrauterine device with levonorgestrel (Mirena, Skyla), contraceptive implant (Nexplanon), contraceptive injection (Depo-Provera) or progestin pill (Camila), can halt menstrual periods and the growth of endometrial implants, which may relieve endometriosis signs and symptoms.

 - Aromatase inhibitors.
 Aromatase inhibitors are a class of medicines that reduce the amount of estrogen in your body.
 Your doctor may recommend an aromatase inhibitor along with a progestin or combination hormonal contraceptive to treat endometriosis.

 If you have endometriosis and are trying to become pregnant, surgery to remove the endometriosis implants while preserving your uterus and ovaries (conservative surgery) may increase your chances of success.
 If you have severe pain from endometriosis, you may also benefit from surgery — however, endometriosis and pain may return.